More About The Organisation

 How do you aim to meet the unique needs of the child?

-During the primary transition, teacher assessment levels, along with standardised reading and spelling ages, are used to identify individual student’s needs.
-Where students are identified as working at or below National Curriculum level 3 in English, they are placed in a nurture group which allows them greater curriculum time to improve their literacy, numeracy and social skills.
+During the primary transition, teacher assessment levels, along with standardised reading and spelling ages, are used to identify individual students' needs.
+Interventions are then planned to meet identified needs.

 How do you promote positive relationships and ensure good, ongoing communication with families?

 Each student at the Academy is issued with a school planner.
 This can be used for home-school communication and is signed each week by the tutor and parents/carers.

 Parents are able to contact the SENDCo at the Academy at any time if they have any concerns about their child’s ability to access the curriculum.
 The SENDCo, or another member or the SEND team, will reply to their call within 48 hours.
 We try and work collaboratively with young people and families as we know that the voice of the young person and their family is key to ensuring the correct support is put in place.
 The SENDCo also attends parents evenings, takes time to meet parents at transition events and will invite families to write support plans together.